openvinotoolkit/open_model_zoo/models/public/gmcnn-tf/gmcnn-tf.md

 ## Use Case and High-Level Description

-The `gmcnn-tf` is the TensorFlow implementation of GMCNN Image Inpainting model, aimed to estimate suitable pixel information tofill holes in images.
-The `gmcnn-tf` is trained on Places2 dataset with free-form masks.
-Originally redistributed as checkpoint files, was converted to frozen graph.For details see repository <https://github.com/shepnerd/inpainting_gmcnn>.
+The `gmcnn-tf` is the TensorFlow implementation of GMCNN Image Inpainting model, aimed to estimate suitable pixel information to fill holes in images. `gmcnn-tf` is trained on Places2 dataset with free-form masks.
+Originally redistributed as checkpoint files, it was converted to a frozen graph.
+For details see [repository](https://github.com/shepnerd/inpainting_gmcnn).

 ### Steps to Reproduce Conversion to Frozen Graph